-You have to backup the following files:
+You need to backup the following files and directories:

 Write down the exact version of your Kimai installation: